Mccalabrese/SQL-and-Postgre-to-detect-fraud/README.md

 ### Transactions between 7am and 9am:

 Do you see any anomalous transactions that could be fraudulent?

-Is there a higher number of fraudulent transactions made during this time frame versus the rest of the day?

 *There are 8 transactions over $1000 that may warrent attention.*